-It’s also incredibly light when compared to other tandems, coming in at only 60 pounds total, making it incredibly easy to transport even when your out fishing solo.
-Even though its this light, it can still support up to 650 pounds of weight on the water.
+It’s also incredibly light when compared to other tandems, coming in at only 60 pounds total, making it incredibly easy to transport even when you are out fishing solo.
+Even though it's this light, it can still support up to 650 pounds of weight on the water.

 - Dry storage

 - 650 lb rating

 Riot Kayaks Escape Duo DLX